-Turn the key towards the rear of the vehicle to lock and towards the front to unlock.
+From outside the vehicle, the door locks can ONLY be operated with the key.
+Turn the key towards the rear to lock and towards the front to unlock

-Door locking buttons
+Door sill locking buttons

-From inside the vehicle, each door can be individually locked by depressing the appropriate button.
+From inside the vehicle, each door can be individually locked by depressing the appropriate sill locking button.